 This position involves feeding the cats, providing fresh water, cleaning litter boxes, and sanitizing the cat rooms.

-Cat lovers can engage a kitten in some active play with our basket of toys, let an older cat enjoy your lap, or groom a cat of any age.
-While enjoying the company of our cats we ask that you help to keep the room clean throughout the day by picking up spilled food and water on the floor and in the cages.
+Cat lovers can teach a kitten to play, let an older cat enjoy your lap, or groom a cat.
+We ask that cat volunteers also help to keep the room clean throughout the day by picking up spilled food and water on the floor and in the cages.
 We ask that all cat socializers pitch in on the laundry.
-Shifts are available all days, anytime between 11:30 a.m. - 4:30 p.m.
+Shifts are available daily anytime between 11:30am- 4:30pm.

 General Cleaning & Laundry